VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 M1(short.MaxValue);
 ```

-Conversion from a type generally entails that similar conversion from an expression of such type to the same target type also exists.
+Existence of a conversion from a type generally entails that similar conversion from an expression of such type to the same target type also exists.
 The opposite is not always true though.
 There are several reasons for the distinction:

-* some expressions do not have natural type at all.
+* some expressions do not have a natural type at all.
   _Example:_  `(x)=>x` does not have any type on its own, but converts to `Func<int, int>`
 * some expressions have a natural type, but their value fits other types.
   _Example:_  `42` has type `int`, but implicitly convertible to `byte`, even though `int` does not.
 * some types have special behaviors.
   _Example:_  expressions of type `dynamic` implicitly convert to any type, but the _type_ `dynamic` does not have such conversions.

   Indeed, since most types are implicitly convertible to `dynamic`, having equal conversion the other way would make an overload that takes `dynamic` always ambiguous.
-An implicit conversion from `dynamic` _expresson_ , though, just means that conversions of `dynamic` values are statically acceptable with the actual dynamic conversion happening at the run time.
+An implicit conversion from `dynamic` _expresson_ , though, just means that conversions of `dynamic` values are statically acceptable with the actual dynamic conversions happening at the run time.

-Tuple conversions transparently apply same distinctions.
-There are tuple conversions that exist only for tuple literals, but not for tuple types.
+Tuple conversions transparently have the same distinction.
+There are tuple conversions that exist only from tuple literals, but not from tuple types.
 That happens when there are conversions from the argument expressions of the literal to the target element types, but not from the types of those arguments.

-Example of tuple literal conversions:
+Examples of tuple literal conversions:

 ```cs
 // the RHS tuple literal does not have a natural type at all